 Let’s get into the details below!

 Without a doubt, hornets have the largest nest on our list.
 When you see a hornet’s nest, you are usually pretty certain what you are looking at.
 They start off small, but once they are fully built, they average the size of a basketball, although they can get much bigger.
 These large nests have a single opening and are filled with chambers and tubes, all with different purposes.

-Paper wasps are likely the most common wasps humans are likely to see.
-Their nests are umbrella-shaped, as if an umbrella without a handle was floating in the air.
+Paper wasps are the most common wasps humans are likely to see.
+Their nests are umbrella-shaped as if an umbrella without a handle was floating in the air.
 They are much smaller than a hornet’s nest, usually measuring 3-4 inches in diameter.
-The underside of the umbrella is filled with hexagonal entrances that wasps come in and out of.
+The underside of the umbrella is filled with hexagonal cells that wasps duck in and out of.

 Mud daubers have the smallest nests of the three.
 They build small tubes, usually only 2 inches wide and 4-6 inches long.
 They will occasionally add to them, but they are still smaller, mostly because they are solitary wasps.